 Topics Map > Technology > Denodo

-Denodo - Creating Derived Views
+Denodo - Creating Integrated Views

 This article describes how to create derived views based on the base views that retrieve data from different sources.